Infrared signature of active massive black holes in nearby dwarf galaxies: Verification using existing catalogues and optical line emission diagnostic

+\item We find that 258 of the previously optically identified AGN in the MRBGD samples are also above our IR colour cut (see Figure~\ref{fig:wisecolor}).
+Of the 43 that are not in the MRBGD samples, a literature search revealed that 16 had previously been identified as hosting an AGN (see Table~\ref{tbl:tbl-3}), further supporting our IR colour selection criterion for a total of 276 out of 303 (or 91\%) AGN candidates.

+\item By splitting the MRBGD samples into type~1 (broad-line, hereafter BL) and type~2 (narrow-line, hereafter NL), we can see that type~1 AGN appear on average to have redder $W1-W2$ IR colours and lie preferentially above the IR cut-off, as compared to the type~2 AGN which lie preferentially below.
+This simply demonstrates what was discussed in Section~\ref{sec:IRcolor} above, that the IR colour diagnostic does not exhaustively pick out AGN as their signatures can be washed out by an appreciable level of star-forming activity.

+\item In Figure~\ref{fig:wisecolor}, we highlight three famous Seyfert 1 galaxies, NGC~4395, POX~52, and UM~625, to show where they fall on the diagram ({\it yellow circles}).
+As discussed above, NGC~4395 has the only dynamical mass measurement of a CMBH in a dwarf galaxy \citep{denBrok15}, POX~52 has a robust CMBH mass estimate \citep{barth04} and UM~625 is a Seyfert 1 galaxy hosting a low-mass CMBH \citep{jiang13}.
+It should be noted that UM~625 was added manually, and is not part of our sample as it is neither a dwarf nor nearby, though its low-mass CMBH still makes it an object of interest.
+We see that the AGN candidates for these three galaxies have colours above our selection cut-off.

-Also shown in Figure~\ref{fig:wisecolor}, left, are the dwarf galaxies that already have been identified with having the optical spectroscopic signature of AGN activity (MRBGD).
-We find that 267 of these are also above our IR color cut.
-By splitting them into type~1 (broad-line, hereafter BL) and type~2 (narrow-line, hereafter NL), we can see that type~1 AGN appear on average to have redder $W1-W2$ IR colors and lie preferentially above the IR cutoff, as compared to the type~2 AGN which lie preferentially below.
-This simply demonstrates what was dicussed in Section~\ref{sec:IRcolor} above, that the IR color diagnostic does not exhaustively pick out AGN, as their signatures can be washed-out by an appreciable level of star forming activity.
-It may be noted that there are four outliers with very red colors, i.~e.\ $W1-W2 > 1.7$, in the top right-hand corner of the diagram.
-Two of these (shown as {\it magenta circles} in Figure~\ref{fig:wisecolor}) are the low-metallicity and heavily obscured BCDs that were originally identified by \citet{griffith11}.
-These were not included in the IR AGN candidate sample as they have optical diagnostics consistent with HII regions.
-The other two are HIPASS~J1247-77 ($W1-W2 \sim 2.086$) and NGC~5253 ($W1-W2 \sim 1.757$), one of the nearest known BCD.
-For these, we have no optical diagnostic information and we therefore have no reason to remove them from our sample.
-In total, we therefore are able to identify 313 nearby galaxies with the infrared signature of an active massive black hole.
-The list of these galaxies can be found in Table~\ref{tbl:tbl-1}.
+\item It can be noted that there are four outliers with very red colours, i.e.\ $W1-W2 > 1.7$, in the top right-hand corner of the diagram.
+Two of these ({\it magenta circles} in Figure~\ref{fig:wisecolor}) are the low-metallicity and heavily obscured BCDs that were originally identified by \citet{griffith11} as already discussed above.
+These have been flagged in Table~\ref{tbl:tbl-1} as they are outliers and have optical diagnostics consistent with HII regions.
+The other two are HIPASS~J1247-77 ($W1-W2 \sim 2.086$) and NGC~5253 ($W1-W2 \sim 1.757$), one of the nearest known BCDs.
+For these, we have no optical diagnostic information.